Dodgers vs. Blue Jays Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Freddie Freeman, Vladimir Guerrero Jr. and others in the Los Angeles Dodgers-Toronto Blue Jays matchup at Dodger Stadium on Monday at 10:10 PM ET.
+Player prop bet odds for Freddie Freeman, Vladimir Guerrero Jr. and others are listed when the Los Angeles Dodgers host the Toronto Blue Jays at Dodger Stadium on Tuesday at 10:10 PM ET.

 Bet on this matchup or its props with BetMGM!